 The School will annually obtain a financial audit, from a licensed Certified Public Accountant.
 The audit will be performed in accordance with Generally Accepted Auditing Standards; Governing Standards and the Rules of the Auditor General for the State of Florida.
 The School will provide a copy of its annual financial (including any School responses to audit findings) to the Sponsor no later than November 1.
+The Sponsor reserves the right to perform additional audits and investigations at its expense as part of the Sponsor's financial monitoring responsibilities as it deems necessary to ensure fiscal accountability and sound financial management.

-e.
-Form 990, if applicable

-If the School has obtained federal tax exempt status as a 501(c) (3) organization, the School shall provide the Sponsor copies of any correspondence from the Internal Revenue Service (IRS) confirming the School's 501(c)(3) status and will provide to the Sponsor a copy of its annual Form 990 within 15 business days after filing it with the IRS.
+- e.
+Form 990, if applicable - If the School has obtained federal tax exempt status as a 501(c) (3) organization, the School shall provide the Sponsor copies of any correspondence from the Internal Revenue Service (IRS) confirming the School's 501(c)(3) status and will provide to the Sponsor a copy of its annual Form 990 within 15 business days after filing it with the IRS. - f.

-- f.
 The School shall provide all required financial documents noted herein in a timely manner consistent with the terms of this agreement.
 The Sponsor reserves the right to withhold monthly disbursements in the event that any required financial reports including monthly financial reports, the annual financial report or the annual financial audit are not received within 30 calendar days from the due date. - 4.
 The School's Fiscal year shall be July 1 June 30. - 5.
-Financial Recovery Plan and Corrective Action Plan as required by statute and State Board of Education rule: Furthermore, if the School's internal audit reveals a deficit financial position, the auditors are required to notify the School's governing board, the Sponsor and the Department of Education.
-The Internal Auditor shall report such findings in the form of an exit interview to the principal or the principal administrator of the School and the chair of the Governing Board within seven (7) working days after finding the deficit position.
+Financial Recovery Plan and Corrective Action Plan as required by statute and State Board of Education rule: Furthermore, if the School's independent audit reveals a deficit financial position, the auditors are required to notify the School's governing board, the Sponsor and the Department of Education.
+The Independent Auditor shall report such findings in the form of an exit interview to the principal or the principal administrator of the School and the chair of the Governing Board within seven (7) working days after finding the deficit position.
 A final report shall be provided to the entire Governing Board, the Sponsor and the Department of Education within fourteen (14) working days after the exit interview.